OrganicPortal/FarmTrust/README.md

 ## 🔒 Key Features

-🔸 Blockchain-based traceability
+🔸Blockchain-based traceability

-🔸 Public access to product environmental claims
+🔸Public access to product environmental claims

-🔸 QR code integration for easy data lookup
+🔸QR code integration for easy data lookup

 ## 🚀 Contributing

-🔸 We welcome contributions from developers, sustainability experts, and certification authorities.
+🔸We welcome contributions from developers, sustainability experts, and certification authorities.
 If you’d like to get involved, feel free to open an issue or submit a pull request.

 ## 🌐 Live Demo